It’s quite common to have swollen lymph nodes in thyroid conditions.

 Why is lymph important?

-Without lymph, you’d struggle to overcome any infection.
+But without lymph, you’d struggle to overcome any infection.

 What’s really going on inside your lymph

 This system is entirely dependent on the flow of lymph fluid from your tissues and into the nearby lymph nodes.
+And in a healthy body, a lymphatic massage can expedite the process, helping your lymph nodes move lymph even more efficiently.

 Are you starting to see why your lymphatic system is so important?